NewGuy012/spider_plot/README.md

 ## Author:
 Moses Yoo, (jyoo at hatci dot com)

+- 2019-10-26: Minor revision to set starting axes as the vertical line.
+Add customization option for font sizes.

 - 2019-10-16: Minor revision to add name-value pairs for customizing color, marker, and line settings.